TSKumarage/Python_Autoencoder/h2o_autoencoder/readme.md

         predict_anomaly(anomaly_model, test_data, percentile, response_index, normal_lbl)

-5. After defining above methods in main  method of the anomaly_detection.py execute and get the accuracy measures.
+5. After defining above methods in the main  method of the anomaly_detection.py execute and get the accuracy measures.
 Example is given in the code using creadit card fraud data set.

+6. Inorder to train the autoencoder using One class learning method instead of sending train frame into model_build(), send one_class_train_frame.

+        # Build an one_class learning autoencoder model
+        anomaly_model = model_build(one_class_train_frame, validate_frame)

 ### 2) Hyper parameter tuning